kubevela/samples/README.md

 * MongoDB Admin
 * App Operator / SRE (handles applicaiton deployment in Kubernetes)

+## Quickstart: Deploy the sample to Rudr running on any Kubernetes cluster

-### Deploying to Kubernetes
+### Pre-requisites

-The Kubernetes cluster must have the Operator deployed.
-This can be found here: https://github.com/oam-dev/rudr
+* Follow the **Prerequisites** section in the [Rudr Installation guide](https://github.com/oam-dev/rudr/blob/master/docs/setup/install.md) to install Helm 3, kubectl and get a Kubernetes cluster up.

+### Set up the cluster

+1. Install Rudr and an Ingress controller on your Kubernetes cluster.
+Follow instructions here: https://github.com/oam-dev/rudr/blob/master/docs/setup/install.md making sure to also install the NGINX Ingress Controller.

+### Install the application

-1. Once rudr is installed in the cluster, first add the `ComponentSchematics`
+1. Add the `ComponentSchematics` to the K8s cluster.

     ```
     kubectl apply -f tracker-db-component.yaml